francksefu/portfolio/README.md

 <!-- FUTURE FEATURES -->
 ## 🔭 Future Features <a name="future-features">Make it dynamic</a>
 >
-- In the soon future, I will every project I will make, and describe it, and add the link for it.
+- In the soon future, I will put every project I will make, and describe it, and add the link for it for everyone wanna check it.
 -certainly I will make this page dynamic in using javaSript
 - And every day I will make it pretty
 <p align="right">(<a href="#readme-top">back to top</a>)</p>